 Watch the other webinars in this series:

 Max Hardy and Liz Weaver will explore the key concepts to navigate the people and process factors of collaboration.
 Max will discuss The Power of Co – an approach which builds deep engagement and design practices into every collaborative step and moves groups from dilemma to impact.

 Reconciliation Canada’s Introduction to Reconciliation webinar creates a safe place for participants to explore our shared Canadian history, examine the meaning of reconciliation, and their respective role to play.
 This hour-long webinar will provide an opportunity for participants to explore their values, and beliefs as they relate to reconciliation.

 Jim Diers, author of Neighbor Power: Building Community the Seattle Way and Paul Born, author of Deepening Community, discuss how to bring ‘community’ back into neighbourhoods, and create more vibrant connections in the places where we live.

 In this introductory one-hour webinar join Galen MacLusky, Tamarack’s Director of Community Innovation, as he explores Human-Centred Design, Design Thinking, and their relevance for community changemakers.

 The GrandPals Project is an award winning elementary school program that connects students and community seniors for shared friendship, learning and storytelling.
 This webinar describes the program and evaluates its merit from a teacher, student, senior and community development perspective.

-Sylvia Cheuy is joined by Haashan Batts and Phyllis Alexander, the driving forces behind Leadership Without Limits.
-They share their intent, values, and core design elements behind their initiative.
-Joined by Oliver Reilly who shares his experiences of being a participant in the program.
+In this webinar, Sylvia Cheuy joins Haashan Batts and Phyllis Alexander, the driving forces behind Leadership Without Limits.
+They share their intent, values, and core design elements behind their initiative, Joined by Oliver Reilly who shares his experiences of being a participant of the program.